 For the loaf itself, try using a vegan substitute in place of the butter, such as vegan butter, ghee or oil.
 There are other options for substituting with banana, applesauce or coconut butter but each of these will bring a bit of a flavouring to the final product.

 For the egg, you can use about ¼ cup of oil as an easy replacement.
+I have not tested all options for dietary replacements here, but encourage you to use any tried or trusted methods you may use in your other baking.

 Add-ins sinking to the bottom occasionally happens during the baking process.
 A way to avoid this happening is to dust the add-ins (such as nuts or chocolate) in flour prior to folding in.
 This can help them to distribute more evenly and stay in place while baking.